Starmer arrives in US for talks with Biden on conflicts in Ukraine and Gaza | ITV News

 The PM’s visit to Washington DC comes just two months before Americans go to the polls in the presidential election, and follows Foreign Secretary David Lammy’s trip to Kyiv alongside US secretary of state Antony Blinken.

-Neither man was drawn on granting Ukraine permission to use the long-range missiles supplied by the West to attack targets in Russia, which is a key request of President Volodymyr Zelensky.
+Neither man was drawn on granting Ukraine permission to use the long-range missiles supplied by the West to attack targets in Russia, which is a key request of President Volodymyr Zelenskyy.

 Concern about escalation has been one of the reasons why permission has not yet been given to Kyiv.